-INTERDISCIP BE 300-499) PLINARY CONCENTRATION OPTION REQUIREMENTS (MINIMUM 24 CREDITS MUST Credits NESC 305 Native Environmental Science Concentration Seminar (taken the 1st or 2nd quarter in concentration) 5 Individualized s studies courses within concentration 4 21 Selected course s taken within concentration as approved in Interdisciplinary Concentration Option proposal 5 28 4 Individualized studies courses focus on key areas of inquiry contained in the concentration, such as relevant we ark avnariance travel
+INTERDISCIPLINARY CONCENTRATION OPTION REQUIREMENTS (MINIMUM 24 CREDITS MUST Credits BE 300-499) NESC 205 Notive Environmental Science Concentration Seminar (taken the lat or 2nd quarter in 5

+NESC 303 Native Environmental Science Concentration Seminar (taken the 1st of 2nd quarter in 3 concentration) Individualized s studies courses within concentration 3 21

+Selected courses taken within concentration as approved in Interdisciplinary Concentration Option proposal4 28

-4 Individualized studies courses focus on key areas of inquiry contained in the concentration, such as: relevant work experience, travel study
+3 Individualized studies courses focus on key areas of inquiry contained in the concentration, such as: relevant work experience, travel study projects, service learning, field school, and volunteer projects.
+It is suggested that at least 5 credits of the interdisciplinary concentration coursework contain a service learning component.

-5 A total of 28 credits of selected courses within the concentration are required.
+4 A total of 28 credits of selected courses within the concentration is required.
 Some of these credits may also be used to satisfy prerequisite requirements.
 Choose selected courses in consultation with the concentration committee as part of the Interdisciplinary Concentration Option proposal.

-TOTAL INTERDISCIPLINARY CONCENTRATION OPTION REQUIREMENTS 54 TOTAL DEGREE REQUIREMENTS, ICO, JUNIOR ENTRY 180
+TOTAL DEGREE REQUIREMENTS, ICO, JUNIOR-ENTRY